-One Assembly period of the Parliament shall be less than 5 years.
+1. One Assembly period of the House of Commons shall be less than 5 years.
 Within a period of time of 5 years, a general election shall be held to elect new Members of Parliament for a new Assembly period.

-The Prime Minister of the Assembly period have the right to declare an early general election.
+2. The Prime Minister of the Assembly period have the right to declare an early general election.